tensorflow/docs/site/en/guide/create_op.md

 any of the inputs.
 The `Merge` method in [`InferenceContext`](https://www.tensorflow.org/code/tensorflow/core/framework/shape_inference.h) allows the caller to assert that two shapes are the same, even if either or both of them do not have complete information.
-Shape functions are defined for all of the core TensorFlow ops and provide many different usage examples.
+Shape functions are defined for all the core TensorFlow ops and provide many usage examples.

 The `InferenceContext` class has a number of functions that can be used to define shape function manipulations.
 For example, you can validate that a